-- The overall maternal death rate for the Enquiry is calculated from the number of deaths assessed as being due to Direct and Indirect causes.
+- The overall maternal death rate for the Enquiry is calculated from the number of deaths assessed as being due to direct and indirect causes.

 However, it is not possible to obtain accurate data on total number of pregnancies.
-The alternative is to use deaths from obstetric causes/million maternities - i.e pregnancies that have been notified to a doctor.
+The alternative is to use deaths from obstetric causes/million maternities - ie pregnancies that have been notified to a doctor.

 - Indirect deaths are those associated with a disorder, the effect of which is exacerbated by pregnancy.

-In the triennium 2006-2008, 261 women in the UK died directly or indirectly related to pregnancy.
-The overall mortality rate was 11.39 per 100,000 maternities which is a decline from 2010-2012, although this only reaches statistical significance for direct maternal deaths.
+In the triennium 2011-2013, 214 women in the UK died directly or indirectly related to pregnancy.
+The overall mortality rate was 9.02 per 100,000 maternities which is a decline from 2010-2012, although this only reaches statistical significance for direct maternal deaths.

-- Deaths related directly to pregnancy decreased from 6.24 per 100,000 maternities (2003-2005) to 4.67 per 100,000 maternities.
-This is 35% less than it was between 2003-2005, primarily due to a reduction in deaths from thromboembolism.
+- Deaths related directly to pregnancy continue to decrease from 3.49 per 100,000 maternities (2009-2011) to 2.91 per 100,000 maternities.
+This is 35% less than it was between 2003-2005, primarily due to a reduction in deaths due to thromboembolism.

 Mortality rates and main causes of death